Blizarre/bibin/README.md

 It is optimized for speed and can handle hundreds of clients per second (async code with [Rocket](https://rocket.rs/)/[SQLx](https://github.com/launchbadge/sqlx)).

+The docker image is built using the official [Docker Hardened images](https://dhi.io/).
+User ID/Group ID: 65532/65532.

 ### Persistence

 The entries are stored in a Sqlite database file defined by the `database_file` configuration key.
 To disable persistance and use an in-memory keystore, use the special file `:memory:`.